konmik/solid/README.md

 Here is another tip: any stream in this library implements `Iterable` itself, so you can put it in a temporary variable and use it in a `for` statement later.
-Streams mostly are calculated lazily, so you can save some CPU cycles and memory using them directly, without converting to a `List` first.
+Streams mostly are calculated lazily, so you can save some CPU cycles and memory using them directly, without converting to `List` first.

 For a list of stream operators see: [Stream.java](https://github.com/konmik/solid/blob/master/solid/src/main/java/solid/stream/Stream.java)
 This list is not so big right now but, and as I already said, file an issue! :) I don't want to bloat this library with methods